-Even though the Achilles tendon is strongest tendon in the human body it can sustain injury.
+Even though the Achilles tendon is the strongest tendon in the human body it can sustain an injury.
 Severe push off movements can stress the Achilles tendon resulting in injury.
 In serious cases, it can partially or completely damage the tendon.
 This is commonly known as an Achilles tendon rupture.
 Athletes, such as football, basketball players, dancers, and swimmers have the biggest threat of this injury.
 Their regular activities often invite forceful push off motions resulting in torn ligaments.
 Dr. Nagler is a leading expert in the diagnosis of Achilles tendon issues.
 He is also one of the best surgeons in repairing the Achilles tendon, with his years of expertise.

 Sudden falls, injuries, forced upward movement and a deep cut in the ankle can also cause tendon ruptures and can cause pain and affect foot movement.

 Symptoms of Achilles tendon